deja-vu-platform/deja-vu/packages/cli/README.md

 It will also add the action to `clichename.metadata.ts` and to `app.component.html` so that it can be used and tested right away.
 In order for it to be added correctly to those files, the initial structure of those files shouldn't be changed.
 These additions can be skipped using the flags `--skipMetadataImport` and `--skipAppComponentHtml`.
+The command skips a modification if the relevant code for that action is already there (e.g. imports in the metadata file).

 Development